mayshin10/CNN-Accelerator/README.md

-# EEE3313_CNN_Using_CUDA
+# EEE3313_CNN_Using_FPGA

 This Project is for my EEE3313(Basic Digital Experiment) class in Yonsei.

-The Goals of the project are making CNN(Convolution Neural Network) and evaluating the performance.
+The Goals of the project are making CNN(Convolution Neural Network) by FPGA and evaluating the performance by CPU.

 I used Vivado tool from Xilinx Inc.